Workers’ Compensation Claims - Serious & Willful

 - Your employer deliberately failed to take action to correct the problem.

-If you have any questions regarding serious and willful misconduct and whether you have a case, please don’t hesitate to reach out to a Sacramento Workers’ Compensation Attorney today.
-A Sacramento Workers’ Compensation Attorney can explain the difference between negligence and willful misconduct, how to prove serious and willful misconduct and the penalties for serious and willful misconduct.
-If you are uncertain if your case rises to the level of serious and willful misconduct, we recommend contacting a Sacramento Workers’ Compensation Attorney.
+If you have any questions regarding severe and willful misconduct and whether you have a case, please don’t hesitate to contact a Sacramento workers’ compensation attorney today.
+A workers’ compensation attorney can explain the difference between negligence and willful misconduct, how to prove severe and intentional misconduct, and the penalties for serious and willful misconduct.
+If you are uncertain if your case rises to the level of serious and willful misconduct, we recommend contacting a Sacramento workers’ compensation attorney.